e2eeaes256-xz/Fomodoro/README.md

-# MinimalPomodoro
+# Fomodoro

-MinimalPomodoro is a simple, customizable Pomodoro timer Android app designed to help you focus and manage your work/break sessions efficiently.
+Fomodoro is a simple, customizable Pomodoro timer Android app designed to help you focus and manage your work/break sessions efficiently.
 The app features a clean UI, dark mode, AMOLED mode, and flexible session settings.

 ## Features